YiboWANG214/CS534MachineLearning/README.md

 # CS534MachineLearning

+# This is a course project.
-# code, preprocessed data and slides are in different branches
+# Code, preprocessed data and slides are in different branches